Understanding Gu Syndrome: CIRS and Its Impact on Chronic Health Issues

 • Neuromuscular symptoms: migrating joint pain, muscle soreness, weakness, temperature sensitivity

-• Autoimmune reactions: allergies, inflammatory responses
+• Autoimmune reactions: allergies, systemic inflammatory responses

 • Low-grade chronic fever